ggreen/GemFire-Wan-Gateway/cluster-config/README.md

 	./startcluster.sh 1

-Use the following to start the first the cluster
+Use the following to start the second the cluster

 	./startcluster.sh 2